How to Perform a Repeatability Test for Estimating Uncertainty in Measurement

 Instead, think about how you could collect the data easier and faster if you were to follow this process;

 If you follow this process, you would be able to complete a repeatability test much faster.
-So, to make repeatability testing less rigorous, make sure to collect repeated samples back to back over a short period of time.
+So, to make repeatability testing less rigorous, make sure to collect repeated samples back-to-back over a short period of time.

 HOW TO CALCULATE REPEATABILITY (SINGLE TEST)

-2. Calculate the Standard Deviation,
+- Calculate the Standard Deviation,

-1. Calculate the Mean using Excel
+1. Calculate the Standard Deviation using Excel

 How to Calculate